 Best VPN Protocol Conclusion & What is STTP

 ‘Encryption works.
 Properly implemented strong crypto systems are one of the few things that you can rely on’, Edward Snowden.

-What you should take away from this article is that OpenVPN remains a very secure protocol, and that many VPN companies are working to strengthen their implementation of it.
+What you should take away from this article is that OpenVPN remains a very secure protocol (and arguably the best VPN protocol), and that many VPN companies are working to strengthen their implementation of it.
 It would be great if providers also started to move away NIST standards, but for that we shall to wait and see.

 - PPTP is very insecure (even its co-creator Microsoft has abandoned it, and it has been compromised by the NSA) and should therefore be avoided.
 While its ease of setup and cross platform compatibility are attractive, L2PT/IPsec has the same advantages and is much more secure

 - L2TP/IPsec is a good VPN solution for non-critical use, although it has been severely compromised / weakened by the NSA.
 However, for a quick VPN setup without the need to install extra software it remains useful, particularly for mobile devices where OpenVPN support remains somewhat patchy